open-feature/community/Elections/2023/Candidates.md

 # 2023 OpenFeature Governance Committee Candidates

 In December 2023 we will hold the first election with 4 positions to be elected from the current Governance committee and 3 members from the community.
-The 4 members that are elected from the current governance board will have a one year term and and the 3 elected from the community will have a two year term.
+The 4 members that are elected from the current governance board will have a one year term and the 3 elected from the community will have a two year term.

 ## Current Governance committee members (4 seats open, with 1 year term)